-A BR2 Beacon Receiver may be connected to the C187, which allows the C187 to calculate lap times for display and to provide lap information for the data logging analysis software.
+A BR2 Beacon Receiver may be connected to the C127, which allows the Display Logger to calculate lap times for display and to provide lap information for the data analysis software.

-SLM
+SLM-C

-The SLM Shift Light Module can be used for shift lights, warnings and other driver alerts.
+The SLM-C Club Shift Light Module can be used for shift lights, warning lights and other driver alerts.

-It comprises 8 LEDs that can be programmed to display any colour.
+The SLM-C includes 8 coloured LEDs that can be programmed to display in a pre-defined pattern.